ml27299/gen-sync/README.md

 # Introduction
 gen-sync is a simple library that allows you to call any asynchronous function in a synchronous way using generators introduced in nodejs 4.X.X and above.
-This library is lightweight and requires no changes to existing asynchronous functions to use.
+This library is lightweight, non blocking, and requires no changes to existing asynchronous functions to use.

+Reference
+---

+### Sync
+## sync([function exec], continue, context)

+return the response of the asyncronous function

+  - `[function exec]`: a function used to execute a target asyncronous function
+  - `continue`: a boolean to determin if the whole Sync process should exit, default is false.
+When an error occurs an event is triggered, this is where the error is handled.
+This is the default behavior in gen-sync, if you'd like to overwrite this behavior, set this parameter to true
+  - `context`: this is a class instance used to bind to the target asyncronous function (optional)

+## async.each([[function async]], [function gather], continue)
+  - `[[function async]]`: a list of asyncronous functions to run in parallel
+  - `[function gather]`: a function that is executed when the results of one of the async functions returns (optional)
+  - `continue`: a boolean to determin if the whole Sync process should exit, default is false.
+When an error occurs an event is triggered, this is where the error is handled.
+This is the default behavior in gen-sync, if you'd like to overwrite this behavior, set this parameter to true

+### Function extentions
+This package extends the Function object within a process so that shortcuts can be made

+##Function.run(arguments)
+Returns a configured [function exec]

+### Sync events
+## .on('err', function(err){})
+When an error occurs within an asyncronous function, the process is stopped and an error is emmitted to this event

+### async.each events
+## .on('data', function(data, index){})
+When an asyncronous function results come in, this event is emitted

+## .on('end', function(data, index){})
+When all asyncronous functions are complted, this even is emitted

 ## Basic Usage
 ```javascript